 Wisdom Teeth Coming In

 When your wisdom teeth begin to emerge, they can cause a great deal of pain, swelling, and jaw stiffness.
-Dr. Robinson or your local dentist can determine if the teeth are coming in properly or if they need to be removed.
+Dr. Cook or your local dentist can determine if the teeth are coming in properly or if they need to be removed.

 Injury caused by such things as contact sports or an accident can cause any number of issues including a “bruised” or deep discoloring of the tooth, a broken tooth, or total loss of one or more teeth.